MilesRomney/MastMedia/_posts/2018-12-17-voices-seen-contest-2019.md

 Honorable mentions: Multiple honorable mentions may be selected.
 A cash award of $200 will be given to each.

-Awards will be announced on 4 March.
+Awards will be announced in March.

 # Deadline

-All submissions must be received before noon MST on 15 February, 2019.
+All submissions must be received before <strike>noon MST on 15 February, 2019</strike>. <strong>By popular demand following Sundance, the deadline has been extended to noon MST on 1 March, 2019.</strong>